Heslington Hall: History

-According to Nikolaus Pevsner's Yorkshire: York and the East Riding (page 463, 1995 edn), most of the interior of the Hall now visible is by York architect Walter Brierley, of 1903.
-At the outbreak of the Second World War the house was vacated by the family who allowed it to be taken over by the Royal Air Force as the headquarters of No. 4 Group RAF, part of RAF Bomber Command.
+According to Nikolaus Pevsner's Yorkshire: York and the East Riding (page 463, 1995 edn), most of the interior of the hall now visible is by York architect Walter Brierley, of 1903.
+At the outbreak of the Second World War, the house was vacated by the family who allowed it to be taken over by the Royal Air Force as the headquarters of No. 4 Group RAF, part of RAF Bomber Command.
 The hall was not re-occupied by the family after the war.
-In 1955 the hall was given Grade II* listed building status.
-When the University of York was founded (it opened to students in 1963) Sir Bernard Feilden supervised its conversion into the administrative headquarters of the University of York.
-The Hall and University were in that part of the East Riding of Yorkshire now part of the City of York.
+In 1955, the hall was given Grade II* listed building status.
+When the University of York was founded (it opened to students in 1963), Sir Bernard Feilden supervised its conversion into the administrative headquarters of the university.
+The hall and university were in that part of the East Riding of Yorkshire now part of the City of York.
+The conversion of the hall to meet the demands of the university cost £160,000.

+In April 2023, reporters from The Tab investigated the current purpose of the hall.
+Ultimately it appeared that its primary, if not single purpose, was accommodating administrative offices.

+Grounds

+The current gardens were designed in the 18th century and were remodelled in the 1960s when the estate was incorporated into York University.
+The gardens take the form of a Dutch Topiary garden with rows of mature Yew trees creating a central avenue.

+The Quiet Place

+The Quiet Place consists of an enclosed garden room with a two-storey gazebo in the Georgian style and an orangery.
+The site was opened in 1999, following renovations as a secluded place for reading, meditation, reflection, and prayer.
+It is currently used by the university chaplaincy to hold its 'Quiet Prayer' session on Monday mornings.